W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 :::

 ::: details Simplified
-Do not seek blindly for protection, because you might not recognise protection.
+Do not seek blindly for protection, because you might not recognize protection.
 Formulate a clear goal for your seeking.
 Learning works best when you want to learn it.
 Many things you want to learn have no lasting value.